wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/perform-analytics-power-bi/includes/9-quick-insights.md

 The **Quick insights** feature in Power BI uses machine learning algorithms to go over your entire dataset and produce insights (results) for you quickly.
 This feature is a great way to build dashboards when you don't know where to start.
-It also helps you find insights you might've missed when building your reports.
+It also helps you find insights you might have missed when building your reports.
 From the insights that Power BI discovers, you can generate appealing, interactive visualizations.

 > [!NOTE]
 > This feature is available in the Power BI web service only.
 Also, this feature doesn't work with DirectQuery; it only works with data that is imported to Power BI.